-(I) Non-current Assets Held for Sale
+(j) Non-current assets held for sale

 Non-current assets and disposal groups are classified as held for sale and measured at the lower of their carrying amount and fair value less costs to sell if their carrying amount will be recovered principally through a sale transaction instead of use.
 They are not depreciated or amortised.
-For an asset or disposal group to be classified as held for sale, it must be available for immediate sale in its present condition and its sale must be highly probable.
+For an asset or disposal group to be classified as held for sale it must be available for immediate sale in its present condition and its sale must be highly probable.